Robert Chow: Early life

 Chow studied up to the Form Five level of school education.

 In 1967, at the age of 17, Chow started his career as a reporter for the now-defunct local tabloid The Star where his senior colleague Kevin Sinclair described him as a "mere boy".
 In 1970, he was made a news editor at The Star.

 Media and communications career

 In 1974, Chow started working in the Independent Commission Against Corruption, and became chief information officer in 1980.

 In 1985, he became the editor-in-chief of The Standard, and worked there until the 1990s.

 Chow began to attract attention from the Hong Kong media when he was appointed as a programme-host in RTHK in 1999, and was awarded the Bronze Bauhinia Star by the Hong Kong Government in 2006 for his contributions to public and community service, especially in the media sector.
 He was asked to leave RTHK in 2011 together with Ng Chi Sum, another media personality.

-Political activism

 Silent Majority for Hong Kong

 In August 2013, Chow founded the Silent Majority for Hong Kong organisation as a focus of opposition to the Occupy Central democratic movement and is the organisation's leader.